 The new post-punk dark-pop band Silvia speaks released their debut single 'Pleasant Company Included'.
-Together with the new song, the band presented a series of photographs and a video teaser, proudly created in cooperation with our architecture enthusiasm platform Hipsight.
+Together with the new song, the band presented a series of photographs and a video teaser, proudly created in cooperation with our architecture exploration platform Hipsight.

-One of the spots we've offered the band for the photo shoot was a dilapidated lounge in the interior of the iconic late-modernist building complex of Istropolis in Bratislava.
+One of the spots we've offered the band for the photo shoot was a dilapidated lounge in the interior of iconic late-modernist building complex of Istropolis in Bratislava.
 Silvia speaks liked the idea and helped us to move it forward providing constant creative feedback that finally resulted in some unforgettable photographs that hopefully cope with the atmosphere of the new song.

 Described by the band as the "iconic ruin", the lounge is located above the top 14th floor of the office building of the Instropolis building complex.
 For the sake of enhancing the atmosphere of the space and linking it with the meaning of the song, we've recreated the interior of the lounge in a minimalist fashion by complementing it by few fallen apples in vibrant color of International Klein Blue.